-The Global Facility for Disaster Reduction and Recovery (GFDRR): The Disaster and Climate Risk Data Fellows
+The Global Facility for Disaster Reduction and Recovery: The Risk Data Fellows (2nd edition)

 In a nutshell